Foster the People: 2018–2021: In the Darkest of Nights, Let the Birds Sing EP, departure from Columbia Records, and departure of Mark Pontius

-This EP marked an end to Foster the People being under their longtime label, Columbia Records.
-Band member and drummer Mark Pontius revealed on the first episode of his podcast that the group had split from Columbia Records and are currently operating independently.
-In one article, frontman Mark Foster reveals that when it comes to contractual agreements, Columbia Records had agreed to recognize the Pick U Up EP as a "fourth album" and let the band operate independently; Foster also stated that he feels lucky that he and the band never went through "horror stories of labels trying to force us to do a collaboration with somebody that was just a bad idea" and that Columbia Records as a whole was "really supportive".
-Foster goes on to say that when it comes to the modern-day music industry, "...the way that music’s consumed has changed.
-There’s a fluidity with streaming that’s really powerful: to be able to go direct to a fan, to cut out the middle man, to not worry about having hard sales, making CDs, and getting them on the shelves in stores.
+Around this time, Foster the People departed from their longtime label, Columbia Records.
+Band member and drummer Mark Pontius revealed on the first episode of his podcast that the group had split from Columbia Records and were operating independently.
+In one article, frontman Mark Foster revealed that when it comes to contractual agreements, Columbia Records had agreed to let the band operate independently; Foster also stated that he feels lucky that he and the band never went through "horror stories of labels trying to force us to do a collaboration with somebody that was just a bad idea", and that Columbia Records as a whole was “really supportive.”
+Foster went on to say that when it comes to the modern-day music industry, "...the way that music's consumed has changed.
+There's a fluidity with streaming that's really powerful: to be able to go direct to a fan, to cut out the middle man, to not worry about having hard sales, making CDs, and getting them on the shelves in stores.
 None of that stuff really matters anymore."
-Foster finishes on the note that the most important part of splitting from their label is the fact that they will be able to "retain all of our rights" to all music released going forward.
+Foster finished on the note that the most important part of splitting from their label was the fact that they would be able to "retain all of our rights" to all music released going forward.

-As for the status for the songs within the Pick U Up EP, during the premieres and aftershow Instagram livestreams for the music videos of Style and Imagination, Foster explains that for 2019, the band would be "doing something different this year; dropping singles, that's the goal."
-Foster further explains that he wants to "be more mobile with our releases instead of locking ourselves up in a studio and coming down from the mountain like Moses with Two Slabs of Music."

-On March 24, 2020, the group released their first independent song, ultimately separate from the EP, "It's OK to Be Human".
-The song's single cover references the COVID-19 pandemic with its lyrics calling for encouragement.